foliagecanine/tritium-os/README.md

 ## Introduction
 TritiumOS is an open-source operating system, successor to an unpublished, expiremental test OS named Rogue2OS

-This branch is the Development branch of TritiumOS.
-For the main branch, select "master" from the list of branches.
-This branch has effectively rebuilt TritiumOS from the ground up by combining original TritiumOS code with new code.
-Several improvements have been made in this branch.
-The branches will be merged relatively soon (once programs like ls and cat are implemented)

 ## How do you build this?
 Before you start I will warn you: this will take a LOT of space (~4-5GB)